 RLP makes use of an underlying FEC (Forward Error Correction) mechanism.
-For RLP to perform adequately it is assumed that the basic radio channel together with FEC provides for a block error rate of less than 10 %, where a block consists of 240 or 576 bits (Further study on the BLER for 576-bit blocks is needed).
+For RLP to perform adequately it is assumed that the basic radio channel together with FEC provides for a block error rate of less than 10 %, where a block consists of 240 bits or 576 bits (Further study on the BLER for 576-bit blocks is needed).
 Furthermore, it is assumed that in case of multi-link RLP the difference of the delay between all physical links is less than timer T4.

-In GSM, RLP frames are sent in strict alignment with the radio transmission.
-(For details, see 3GPP TS 04.21).
-RLP frames are of a fixed size of 240 (TCH/F4.8 and TCH/F9.6 channel codings) or 576 bits (TCH/F14.4, TCH/F28.8 and TCH/F43.2 channel codings).
-Whenever a frame is to be sent, the RLP entity has to provide the necessary protocol information to be contained in it.
-In UMTS, the RLP frame size does not depend on the channel coding, only 576 bit frames are used.
+In A/Gb mode and in GERAN Iu mode, RLP frames are of a fixed size of 240 (TCH/F4,8 and TCH/F9,6 channel codings) or 576 bits (TCH/F14,4, TCH/F28,8 and TCH/F43,2 channel codings).
+In UTRAN Iu mode, the RLP frame size does not depend on the channel coding, only 576 bit frames are used.

-RLP entities running only in an UMTS environment need only to support the 576 bit frame length.
+RLP entities running only in an UTRAN Iu mode environment need only to support the 576 bit frame length.
 The REMAP function is not necessary.
 RLP entities running in both of the systems have to support the REMAP function.
-In a handover from UMTS to GSM the frame either stays 576 bits long or changes from 576 bits to 240 bits incurring a REMAP.
-In a handover from GSM to UMTS the frame either stays 576 bits long or changes from 240 bits to 576 bits incurring a REMAP.
+In a handover from UTRAN Iu mode to A/Gb mode or GERAN Iu mode the frame either stays 576 bits long or changes from 576 bits to 240 bits incurring a REMAP.
+In a handover from A/Gb mode or GERAN Iu mode to UTRAN Iu mode the frame either stays 576 bits long or changes from 240 bits to 576 bits incurring a REMAP.